Request to Join

 has invited you to join this group

 I am an endocrinologist and educator at Brigham and Women’s Hospital and Harvard Medical School in Boston.
-I am a core faculty in the HMS endocrine course; an advisor for HMS medical students during their clinical years; an assistant program director for the internal medicine residency program and an associate program director for the endocrinology fellowship program at Brigham and Women’s Hospital; and also involved in several continuing medical education courses.
+I am a core faculty in the HMS endocrine course; an advisor for HMS medical students during their clinical years; an associate program director for the endocrinology fellowship program at Brigham and Women’s Hospital; and also involved in several continuing medical education courses.

 Dr. Noronha was born and raised in Rochester, NY.
 He attended Boston University for his undergraduate and medical school training.
 He stayed at Boston University for his internal medicine residency and chief residency.
 After chief residency he accepted a position at Boston Medical Center as a medical educator splitting his inpatient time between primary care and inpatient ward attending.
 Dr. Noronha was the director medicine consult service including being the clinic director for the Boston Medical Center Pre-procedure clinic for several years.
 Dr. Noronha is currently an associate program director for the Internal Medicine Residency at Boston University School of Medicine.
 He has served on Association for Program Directors in Internal Medicine E-Learning and Communication Committees.
 Dr. Noronha is the Director for Quality Improvement Education at Boston Medical Center.
 He directs the quality improvement curriculum for the residency and leads the Quality Improvement and Patient Safety (QIPS) pathway.
 He also directed the ambulatory curriculum for the residency program.